ctsit/data_driven_project_banner/README.md

 ### Data piping fields

-If you use the _REDCap projects table_ query, there are over 110 possible column names to choose from when data piping.
+If you use the _REDCap projects table_ query in *Data to display*, there are over 110 possible column names to choose from when data piping.
 These columns are probably the most interesting for data piping:

 ```
 project_id